2024-2025 MIT Sloan Cover Letter Advice & Application Tips

 Pay close attention to the language of this prompt because it helpfully describes the qualities Sloan seeks in a successful applicant.
 Many of these are similar to those sought by all of the top MBA programs – intellectual strength, track record of accomplishments, and ability to bring dimension to the cohort.
 However, the critical things to note here are those that make Sloan different – its orientation towards an independent mindset and creative problem-solving.
 They don’t just want someone who ‘got the job done’, they want the person who redefined the problem and came up with a solution no one had thought of before.

 With only 300 words at your disposal, you simply don’t have space to separately demonstrate you possess each of the more basic traits.
-For these, utilize the other components of the application – your GMAT/GPA can help prove your intellect, your resume showcases your history of accomplishments, and your video essay should highlight what makes you unique.
+For these, utilize the other components of the application – your GMAT/GPA can help prove your intellect, your resume showcases your history of accomplishments, and your video essays should highlight what makes you unique.
 In the cover letter, make a solid case – supported by one or maybe two stories – that you are an innovative thinker who isn’t afraid of rocking the boat to enable progress.
 The ideal story to use is career-focused (given the tone of the prompt), fairly recent, and has a connecting thread with how you will contribute at Sloan if admitted.

 That said, you do need to use this vehicle to provide a higher-level ‘pitch’ of yourself to the adcom.
 A structure I’ve seen be consistently successful is one that is three paragraphs, maybe four.
 In the first paragraph, without simply restating your resume, you can lay out the differentiating or notable experience you bring to the table.
-In the second paragraph (or perhaps two paragraphs if needed), dive into a story that supports this ‘brand’ and hits on the Sloan-specific qualities mentioned above.
-In the last paragraph, drive the argument home by asserting why these qualities will make you an asset to the Sloan community.
+Then in the second paragraph (or perhaps two paragraphs if needed), dive into a story that supports this ‘brand’ and hits on the Sloan-specific qualities mentioned above.
+Finally, in the last paragraph, drive the argument home by asserting why these qualities will make you an asset to the Sloan community.

 A Successful Sample MIT Sloan Cover Letter